alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

     - manage policy (ACL's) of applications
     - force application to become un-managed again

+Some of these operations can be disruptive for an application's functionality.
+Also the Security Manager might need to perform a series of operations - e.g., update the application's group membership certificates, followed by updating the application's manifest.
+To minimize the disruptions to the application's functionality, the Security Manager can notify the application before and after it starts to perform disruptive operations.
+When the application receives a Start Management notification, it should gracefully shut down any ongoing work, if needed.
+As soon as the Start Management callback to the application returns, the Security Manager can start applying the disruptive changes.
+Then, the Security Manager sends an End Management notification to the application.
+That means the application can safely resume its work.

 #### Inter Security Manager Interaction
 When applications interact with each other, they check if the interaction is allowed by their policies as previously set by their security manager.
 In